smmckay/quex-mirror/doc/source/01-basic-concepts/input.rst

 The buffer filling process may happen in two ways: *automatically* or *manually*.
 By default, a generated lexer detects when the end of a buffer is reached and tries to load new content automatically.
-In some cases, this may not be practical.
+In some cases, this not be practical or efficient (see :ref:`sec-using-mmap-for loading`).
 For manual buffer filling, Quex provides adapters, namely 'feeder' and 'gavager'.
 By means of those content can be copied into the buffer or even inserted.
-The same infrastructure of byte- and lexatom-loading is used.
+With these two adaptors the same infrastructure of byte- and lexatom-loading is used as for manual filling.
+The input procedure may be specified upon a call to the lexer's constructor, the reset functions, or the include-push functions.
-In particular, manual buffer filling may use the same converters as the automatic loaders do.